 Two-syllable words with only one consonant between the vowels are especially difficult to chunk because they may be divided either before or after the single consonant.
 Students are taught to use a flexible approach in chunking syllables with a single consonant between the vowels, trying each possibility when they encounter an unfamiliar word.

-• When only one consonant stands between two vowels, first divide the word in front of the consonant and then sound it out as an open syllable:
+• When only one consonant stands between two vowels, we suggest first dividing the word in front of the consonant and sounding it out as an open syllable: